galozano/FlightPrediction/README.md

 # FlightPrediction
-Simple script that predicts flight time and probability of delay.
+Simple script that predicts flight time and probability of delay for local (USA) flights.

 #Description of Files and Folders